Almost there! - late summer update

 After the initial shock and horror of trying to come to terms with my life altering news, I found myself at Dana Farber Cancer Institute, under the guidance of two fantastic physicians.
 My Surgical and Medical Oncologist ensured that I felt I was not alone and would be well cared for as I began my journey down an unknown path.

-Recently, Brittany discovered a lump, which began her own journey down the path of fighting cancer.
+After discovering a lump, Brittany began her own journey down the path of fighting cancer.
 Receipt of this news echoed the magnitude of my good fortune thus far in my own battle.
 Thus, as I continue my recovery, I am compelled to “give-back” in some way.

 So, in honor of young Brittany, and in support of all those fighting their own cancer battle, I am raising what money I can for DFCI.
 To accomplish this as well as facilitate my own physical, mental, and spiritual recovery, I am returning to my great love of Trail Running.

 I am pledging to run 385 miles of New England trails over 18 weeks between May 26th and September 30th.
 This will include the 224-mile Bay Circuit Trail, an established trail beginning in Newburyport on the north shore, and traversing the 495 corridor, ending in Kingston on the south shore.
 More information about the BCT can be found at: http://www.baycircuit.org/